xibosignage/xibo-manual/source/en/media.md

 Library Media is file-based Media that is uploaded and stored in the CMS Library for use on one or multiple Layouts.

 {version}
-From v3.1.0 integration with Pixaby allows for Images and Videos to be selected when adding content to Layouts using [Library Searches](layouts_library_search.html).
+From v3.1.0 integration with Pixabay allows for Images and Videos to be selected when adding content to Layouts using [Library Searches](layouts_library_search.html).
 Selections will be automatically added to the Library!
 {/version}

 Examples of Library Media are: